• Skip to primary navigation

 Description

-Blissful rhubarb is the shinning star in this traditional Irish cake which is actually a pie and that crust is a scone and you might want to keep that pastry recipe for other occasions as it's incredibly easy and forgiving.
+Blissful rhubarb is the shinning star in this Irish Country Rhubarb Cake recipe which is actually a pie and that crust quick and you might want to keep the recipe for other occasions, as it's incredibly easy and forgiving.

 Ingredients